-So you're running Windows and you need to log into Linux machines at Fermilab.
+So you're a Windows user and you need to log into Linux machines at Fermilab.
 Cygwin is one way to do this.
 Cygwin is a UNIX-like environment that runs on top of Windows.
-Not only is it a great way to connect to remote Fermilab Linux machines, but it provides a UNIX-like way of interacting with your Windows programs (e.g. bash shell scripts, grep, Makefile, LaTeX, etc.).
+Not only is it a great way to connect to remote Fermilab Linux machines, but it provides a UNIX-like way of interacting with your Windows system (e.g. bash shell scripts, grep, Makefile, LaTeX, etc.).
 I think it's more useful than all that WRQ/Reflection/Putty/Xming stuff and the price is right!

 These instructions will show how to install Cygwin with Kerberos and basic X windows support.
 You'll need to request a Kerberos Fermilab Domain Principal before you can get a kerberos ticket.

-$ kinit your-kerberos-name@FNAL.GOV (after entering your password you'll have a kerberos ticket) $ klist (displays your kerberos ticket) $ startxwin& (this will start the X server in the background) $ xclock& (you should see an analog clock window appear; this is running LOCALLY) $ ssh email@example.com (connect to a remote machine; if you have a ticket AND the remote machine is supports kerberos AND you have an account on that machine it should log you right in without any prompts for username or password) $ xclock& (another clock should appear; this clock is actually running on the remote machine but is displayed on your screen... this is what X windows does for you)
+$ kinit your-kerberos-name@FNAL.GOV (after entering your password you'll have a kerberos ticket) $ klist (displays your kerberos ticket) $ xclock& (If X is working properly you should see an analog clock window appear; this is running LOCALLY) $ ssh email@example.com (connect to a remote machine; if you have a ticket AND the remote machine is supports kerberos AND you have an account on that machine it should log you right in without any prompts for username or password) $ xclock& (another clock should appear; this clock is actually running on the remote machine but is displayed on your screen... this is what X windows does for you)

-A word of warning... the Cygwin package nc (aka netcat) will get flagged by the anti-virus scanner and will result in your windows PC getting blocked from the network if on site. nc is not normally installed with the base Cygwin packages, but it could be installed if you install ALL "net" packages.
+Just FYI... the Cygwin package nc (aka netcat) may get flagged by the Fermilab anti-virus scanner and may result in your windows PC getting blocked from the Fermilab network.
+The program nc is not normally installed with the base Cygwin packages, but it could be installed if you install ALL "net" packages.

 If you think this 1994-retro HTML page was helpful, or if something is unclear, email me at firstname.lastname@example.org